henryscheible/miexp/experiments/double_majority_training/README.md

 ## Transformer Model

-Our transformer is a single layer, single attention head transformer with no MLP layer and no positional encoding.
+Our transformer is a single layer, single attention head transformer with no MLP layer, no positional encoding, and no residual stream.
 Thus, it consists of the following parameters:

 * Attention Head
     * $W_Q$: shape (head_dim, hidden_dim)